 Science & Innovation Center Staff

-Ken Zvoncheck is the Director at Reading Bakery Systems Science & Innovation Center.
-Ken is responsible for helping customers worldwide develop and optimize baked snack products for commercialization.
-Ken travels internationally on a regular basis for new line commissioning, process training and product development in the field.
-Ken joined Reading Bakery Systems in 2003.
-Prior to that, he served in a number of pretzel and snack manufacturing/R&D capacities for approximately 20 years.
-He was employed by both Wise Foods, Inc. and Bachman Foods, which are Pennsylvania snack manufacturers.
+Ken Zvoncheck Director, Process Technology, is responsible for helping customers worldwide develop and optimize baked snack products for commercialization.
+He has more than 30 years of processing experience.
+Ken started with RBS in 2003 as the Director of Pretzel & Snack development and was most recently the Director of the Science & Innovation Center.
+Prior to joining RBS, he served in a number of pretzel and snack manufacturing/R&D capacities for Wise Foods, Inc. and Bachman Foods.
 Ken is a graduate of Kutztown University of Pennsylvania and holds various certificates from industry-affiliated organizations.